Zenobia (plant)

-Zenobia, called honeycup, is a North American genus of shrubs in the family Ericaceae.
+Zenobia, called honeycup, is a monotypic North American genus of shrubs in the family Ericaceae.

 Description

 Zenobia is a hairless shrub, sometimes with a waxy coating on the foliage.
 The leaves are elliptical or egg-shaped.
 The plant has numerous white flowers in flat-topped or elongated arrays, each flower has five separate sepals and five united petals, forming a bell-shaped corolla.
 Each flower can produce up to 200 egg-shaped seeds in a dry capsule.

 Fossil record

 Ten fossil fruits of †Zenobia fasterholtensis have been described from middle Miocene strata of the Fasterholt area near Silkeborg in Central Jutland, Denmark.